Caucasus campaign: 1918

 On June 4, the First Republic of Armenia was forced to sign the Treaty of Batum.
-However under the leadership of Andranik Ozanian Armenians in the mountainous Karabag region resisted the Ottoman 3rd army throughout the summer and established the Republic of Mountainous Armenia.
+However, under the leadership of Andranik Ozanian Armenians in the mountainous Karabag region resisted the Ottoman 3rd Army throughout the summer and established the Republic of Mountainous Armenia.
 In August, they set up an independent government in Shusha, the administrative center of the region.

 In June, German troops arrived to compete with the Ottomans for Caucasian influence and resources, notably the oilfields at Baku.
 Early in June, the Ottoman army under Vehip Pasha renewed its offensive on the main road to Tiflis, where they confronted a joint German-Georgian force.
-On June 10, the 3rd Army attacked and took many prisoners, leading to an official threat from Berlin to withdraw all of its troops and support from Ottoman Empire.
+On June 10, the 3rd Army attacked and took many prisoners, leading to an official threat from Berlin to withdraw all of its troops and support for the Ottoman Empire.
 The Ottoman government had to concede to German pressure and to halt, for the moment, a further advance into Georgia, reorienting its strategic direction towards Azerbaijan and Iran.
-A Georgian delegation composed of Chkhenkeli, Zurab Avalishvili, and Niko Nikoladze, went to Berlin to negotiate a treaty — which was aborted by the German collapse in November.
+A Georgian delegation composed of Chkhenkeli, Zurab Avalishvili, and Niko Nikoladze went to Berlin to negotiate a treaty — which was aborted by the German collapse in November.

 Enver Pasha had created a new force in March, named the Army of Islam, although it only had somewhere between 14,000 and 25,000 men.
 All were Muslims and most spoke Turkish.
 In July, he ordered them into the Centrocaspian Dictatorship, with the goal of occupying Baku, which they took from the British in September.

 In October, Ottoman troops pursued General Andranik's Armenian forces into mountainous Karabagh and Zangezur.
 The conflict was fierce, but indecisive.
 The Armenian militia under Andranik's command decimated an Ottoman unit trying to advance to the Varanda River.
 The armed conflicts between these units continued until the Armistice of Mudros was signed on October 30.
 By then the Ottomans had re-captured all the territory which they lost to the Russians in Eastern Anatolia.
 The Armistice enabled General Andranik to create a base for further advancing eastward and to form a strategic corridor extending into Nakhichevan.

 Casualties

-Russian casualties are hard to estimate.
-There were 50,000 irrecoverable losses in the period of June–September 1916 alone, mostly from non-combat causes.
-The Ottomans took 15,728 Russian soldiers prisoner up until the collapse of the Russian Empire: 9,216 in the Caucasus and 6,512 in Romania.

-Ottoman casualties are clearer.
-Using records from the Ottoman Archives, American historian Edward J. Erickson estimated Ottoman losses in this campaign by battle or phase.
-Not including non-combat deaths and injuries or non-critical wounds, Ottoman battle casualties were: